Shankar-176/Tasty_track/README.md

 ---

 ## Authors
-Developed by **Expert Flutter Developers** with a passion for mobile app development and user-focused design.
+Developed by **Sankar** with a passion for mobile app development and user-focused design.

 ---